Despite Pressure From Trump, House Democrats See No Urgency To Pass A Border Bill

 Democrats in Congress must return from their Vacations and change the Immigration Laws, or the Border, despite the great job being done by Border Patrol, will only get worse.
 Big sections of Wall now being built!— Donald J. Trump (@realDonaldTrump) April 17, 2019

-Administration officials last week told White House reporters that they want Congress to act to change immigration laws affecting how families are held in detention, the processing of unaccompanied minors at the border, and what criteria migrants can use to claim asylum.
+Administration officials last week told White House reporters that they want Congress to act to change immigration laws affecting how families are held in detention, the processing of unaccompanied minors at the border, and the criteria migrants can use to claim asylum.
 The collective goal is to discourage more migrants from attempting to cross the border and to make it easier to hold them in detention if they do.

 Drew Hammill, a spokesman for Speaker Nancy Pelosi, D-Calif., told NPR the White House's ideas are "an anti-immigrant wish list that does nothing to keep our country safer and erodes our values as a nation of immigrants."